 Institutions should contribute intellectual knowledge to their stakeholders through their faculty, which is a vital component of a school of higher education.
-Not all institutions have a strong focus on producing research.
+Not all institutions have a stror institutions have a strong focus on producing research.
 In these cases, the institution will be required to produce alternative metrics that showcase intellectual contribution by its faculty in other capacities.